truggeri/meal-planner-api/README.md

 docker run --rm --detatch --port 4000:4000 --name meal-planner-api meal-planner-api:latest
 ```

-To set configuration options, use the `docker run` `--env` option to pass in environment variables as in the above [configuration section](#configuration).
+To set configuration options, use the `docker run` `--env` option to pass in environment variables
+as in the above [configuration section](#configuration).

+## API Documentation

+WIP - to come.
+This section will contain api docs for available HTTP routes.

 ## Testing